Tampere-University-Urban-Physics/fundamentals-of-gis/Content/7_Exericse.md

 ### Map visualization

 15. You’ve now answered your research questions.
-Make a nice informative map, showing the interpolated air pollution raster, and the air pollution monitoring points.
+Make a nice informative map, showing the interpolated air pollution raster, the air pollution monitoring points, and the postcode boundaries.
 Insert a legend for concentrations, so we know how the air pollution is varying across the city.
+In your reflection, consider how accurate or realistic you think the interpolation is.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI5RU9OYjRkcFQ2MVpxcDk0Ijp7In
 RleHQiOiIjIyBEQVRBIFVTRUQvTkVFREVEIiwic3RhcnQiOjM3